aadm/aadm.github.io/_posts/2012-07-19-weekly-snaps-2.md

 ---
 {% include JB/setup %}

-This week a few pictures taken during a lazy Sunday in Ziano di Fiemme, near Piacenza.
+This week a few pictures taken during a lazy Sunday in Ziano Piacentino.
 Good wine there, and a first experience using an old manual focus Nikkor 85mm f/1.8 which I had modified to AI-S to use it on my D7000.

 <a href="http://www.flickr.com/photos/aadm/7600000200/" title="_D7K3221 by aadm, on Flickr"><img src="http://farm8.staticflickr.com/7250/7600000200_23b7746341_z.jpg" width="424" height="640" alt="_D7K3221"></a>